helenzina/Web-Optimized-Smart-Resource-Allocation/README.md

 This project was built with the following:
 - <a href="https://www.python.org/">Python</a> for the optimization algorithm.
+- <a href="https://pandas.pydata.org/">Pandas</a>, a Python library, for data manipulation.
+- <a href="https://openpyxl.readthedocs.io/en/stable/">Openpyxl</a>, a Python library, for writing performance charts to the results Excel files.
 - <a href="https://developers.google.com/optimization/">Google OR-Tools</a> for modeling and solving optimization problems.
 - <a href="https://www.djangoproject.com/">Django</a> for the web integration.
 - <a href="https://www.w3schools.com/html/">HTML</a>.